mattijn/topojson/README.md

 - numpy
 - shapely

-Windows users: download the dependencies from https://www.lfd.uci.edu/~gohlke/pythonlibs/
+Windows users: download the dependencies from https://www.lfd.uci.edu/~gohlke/pythonlibs/.

-OS X or linux: use `pip` as usual
+OS X or Linux users: use `pip` as usual

 Further, optional dependencies are:
 - altair (enlarge the experience by visualizing your TopoJSON output)